 Open Ink System

 The open system was standard practice until the 1970s.
-However, it presents a number of challenges to the user: The solvents in the ink can easily evaporate in the open well.
-Consequently, the consistency and, above all, the viscosity of the ink changes – and with it printing behavior and quality.
-To keep viscosity stable and therefore maintain printing quality, the ink must be regularly stirred or diluted.
+However, it presents a number of challenges to the user: The solvents in the pad printing ink can easily evaporate in the open well.
+Consequently, the consistency and, above all, the viscosity of the pad printing ink changes – and with it printing behavior and quality.
+To keep viscosity stable and therefore maintain printing quality, the pad printing ink must be regularly stirred or diluted.
 Furthermore, printing must be carried out in a very clean environment, to prevent dirt getting into the open ink container.
-Similarly, changing ink in an open system is more expensive and complicated.
+Similarly, changing pad printing ink in an open system is more expensive and complicated.

 For basic applications, the open system is now considered outdated in comparison with the sealed ink system.
 It is now only used to meet special requirements, for example, to realize particularly large print images or when using special inks (or other print media) which may only be processed using the open system.